tloen/tloen.github.io/_posts/2022-01-22-transformers.md

-Occam's Razor would suggest that most of the organization's comparative advantage comes from its unique position with respect to the capital markets, that — despite protests to the contrary — it is still mostly true that "Google invented the transformer and OpenAI jsut scaled it up," and that the employees who leave to start competitors are aware of this.
+Occam's Razor would suggest that most of the organization's comparative advantage comes from its unique position with respect to the capital markets, that — despite protests to the contrary — it is still mostly true that "Google invented the transformer and OpenAI just scaled it up," and that the employees who leave to start competitors are aware of this.

 If scaling and the engineering it requires are the main accomplishments of OpenAI